-The study of God’s Word - the Bible - is a discipline every Christian should follow.
+The study of God’s Word-the Bible-is a discipline every Christian should follow.
 A person cannot grow in his or her relationship with God without knowing more of Him and striving to become more Christlike.
 The Bible teaches both these things.
 The people in the Bible understood what prayer is.
 Jesus Christ taught His disciples how to pray and modeled it regularly for them.
 If for no other reason, these should compel us to pray, too.
-Join with me in the first of a two-part Bible study series on prayer as we learn what the Bible teaches on prayer and the person who prays – the pray-er.
+Join with me in the first of a fifteen-part Bible study series on prayer as we learn what the Bible teaches on prayer and the person who prays–the pray-er.

 What is Prayer?

-The word “prayer” according to 2 Samuel 7:27 (the first place in the New American Standard Bible to use the word prayer) comes from the Hebrew word tephillah and means prayer, to pray a prayer, hear prayer, and house of prayer[i].
-In this passage, David talked with God regarding building His temple.
+The word “prayer,” according to 2 Samuel 7:27 (the first place in the New American Standard Bible to use the word “prayer”), comes from the Hebrew word tephillah and means prayer, to pray a prayer, hear prayer, and house of prayer[i].
+In this passage, David talked with God about building His temple.
 God promised him his royal line would not vanish.
 Notice prayer is listening and speaking.

 For a relationship to exist and grow, communication must occur.
-People of every era know having a relationship with their god or with Yahweh, the One true God, requires praying to their god or God.
-For Abraham and his descendents - blood descendants (the Israelites) and faith descendents (Christians) -praying was being in conversation with the One and only God, Yahweh/Abba/Jehovah.
+People of every era have known having a relationship with their god or with Yahweh, the One true God, requires praying to their god or God.
+For Abraham and his descendants-his blood descendants (the Israelites) and faith descendants (Christians)-praying was/is being in conversation with the One and only God, Yahweh.

 People throughout time prayed to God.
 They sometimes queried whether God listened to them when they prayed.
 God spoke of hearing the prayers of His people in Jeremiah 29:12.
-This verse is part of a covenant - a promise - He gave to His children, Israel, and to His adopted children through faith.
+This verse is part of a covenant-a promise-He gave to His children, Israel, and to His adopted children through faith.
 Second Samuel 7:27 records David’s recognition that God heard his prayer relating to his desire to build His temple.
 Along with this verse, Daniel 2:23 and 9:20, and Acts 9:11 speak of God answering Daniel’s prayers and speaking to Ananias.
 Daniel requested God’s will concerning his circumstances.
 He gave him an answer.
 In the second reference, Daniel prayed to God and God sent His messenger, Gabriel, to help him.
 Ananias received word from God through a vision telling him to go to a blind Saul and restore his sight.
-These each show positive conversations from God.
+Each of these show positive conversations from God.
 God often told His servants/prophets not to pray to Him for Israel (negative conversations) because He would not listen nor answer the prayers.
-Jeremiah 7:16 and 11:14 record these conversations.
+Jeremiah 7:16 and 11:14 record these types of conversations.

-One other point must be made regarding to being in a vital relationship with God, a relationship where two-way communication occurs.
+One other point must be made about being in a vital relationship with God, a relationship where two-way communication occurs.
 God desires to be in a relationship with every person.
-This desire requires a person be cleansed from his or her sin by the blood of God’s Son, Jesus Christ.
-The relationship with God is so precious to Him that John recorded in Revelation 5:8 and 8:3 that the prayers of the saints (believers) are incense to Him, a sweet and pleasant fragrance to Him.
+This desire requires a person be cleansed from his or her sin by the sacrificial death of God’s Son, Jesus Christ.
+The relationship with God is so precious to Him that John recorded in Revelation 5:8 and 8:3 that the prayers of the saints (believers) are incense, a sweet and pleasant fragrance, to Him.
 Our relationship with God is sweet and pleasing to Him and blesses us.
 Prayer is not only important as a sounding board for us, but for developing a pleasant, harmonious, and blessed relationship with Yahweh, too.

 What do We do when We Pray?

-Prayer is life-giving – vital - for our relationship with God.
-When we pray, we recognize God for Who He is – Creator, LORD, Provider, and Lover of our souls.
+Prayer is life-giving (vital) for our relationship with God.
+When we pray, we recognize God for Who He is–Creator, LORD, Provider, and Lover of our souls.
 He gave His own Son to die in our place so we could be saved and live forever with Him in heaven.
-When we relate to God in a positive way, we realize God is greater than anything we can perceive and all we know.
+When we relate to God positively, we realize God is greater than anything we can perceive and all we know.
 With that in mind, we understand why the Bible shows us how to relate to God and approach Him in prayer.
 We must recognize seven things relating to God and respond to Him with reverence so we do not abuse/misuse our relationship with Him.
 He is God and we are just part of His creations.